The Xometry app works best with JavaScript enabled!

 What Is the SI Unit of Elastic Modulus?

-The modulus of elasticity is measured in Pascal (Pa), the same unit used for stress.
+The modulus of elasticity is measured in pascals (Pa), the same SI unit used for stress.
 MPa and GPa are usually used to express the modulus of elasticity because of the large magnitude of typical values.

 What Is an Example of Elastic Modulus?

 Steel is a common material used in construction due to its strength and durability.
-Its high elastic modulus of 200-210 GPa means that it is able to resist deformation and maintain its shape under stress, making it ideal for use in structures such as buildings and bridges.
-This property allows the steel to bear heavy loads without bending or breaking, ensuring the safety and stability of the structure.
+Its high elastic modulus of approximately 200–210 GPa indicates that it is very stiff and resists elastic deformation under applied stress, making it ideal for use in structures such as buildings and bridges.
+This property allows the steel to resist elastic bending under load, though it may still yield or fail under excessive stress.
 In addition, steel's high elastic modulus makes it an excellent choice for use in machine parts and tools, where stiffness and resistance to bending are essential factors.
-Its stiffness allows the machines to create precise parts by not having its flexibility participate in variability.
-However, steel's high elastic modulus also means that it is a relatively brittle material and can be prone to cracking under certain conditions.
+Its stiffness ensures dimensional stability, which helps machines produce precise parts with minimal deflection or compliance under load.
+A high elastic modulus does not necessarily imply brittleness; steel, for example, is both stiff and ductile depending on its alloy composition and heat treatment.
 It is recommended to consider the specific application and potential stresses that steel will be subjected to in order to ensure its safe and effective use.

 What Are the Elastic Modulus Values?